8/30/25

 • Overarching the Lower Back: Excessive arching can strain your lumbar spine.
 Keep a neutral spine and engage your core throughout the movement.

-• Knees Caving In: This puts unnecessary stress on your joints and can lead to knee pain over time.
+• Knees Caving In: This mistake puts unnecessary stress on your joints and can lead to knee pain over time.
 Focus on keeping your knees aligned with your toes throughout the movement.

-• Going Too Heavy Too Soon: Adding weight too quickly might feel impressive, but it often sacrifices form and increases injury risk.
+• Going Too Heavy Too Soon: Adding weight too quickly might seem impressive, but it often sacrifices form and increases injury risk.
 Start with bodyweight or light resistance and gradually increase as your strength and technique improve.

 Extra Tips to Perfect Your Squat